-In 2023, low-income families and seniors most frequently qualify for free window and door replacement grants through the Weatherization Assistance Program (WAP).
+In 2023, low-income families and seniors in the U.S. most frequently qualify for free window and door replacement grants through the Weatherization Assistance Program (WAP).
 Its primary mission is to reduce heating and cooling costs by improving the energy efficiency of homes.

 The Department of Energy (DOE) funds WAP, while local companies implement the program following their guidelines.
 They prioritize projects using a Savings Investment Ratio (SIR).

-Low-income homeowners apply for the federal government free window replacement program through a local WAP-affiliated entity.
-The state agency or designated contractor will determine if you qualify (see below).
+Low-income American homeowners apply for the federal government’s free window replacement program through a local WAP-affiliated entity.
+The state agency or designated contractor will determine your qualifications (see below).

 - Get the contact information for your local agency.
-Your state could have a single online application, while others will refer you to a list of participating organizations.
+Your state could have a single online application; others will refer you to a list of participating organizations.